 Respect is one of our core principles at Room & Board and is directly linked to why being a good corporate citizen has always been part of our business.

 Sustainability will also be part of our future.
-We are hedgehogs from the fox and the hedgehog analogy and we won't jump off the bandwagon when "Green" isn't trendy.
+We won't jump off the bandwagon when "green" isn't trendy.

 We recognize that these two priorities—a strong bottom line and sustainable business practices—are sometimes at odds, but more often than not they can work together.
 While we believe that sustainability makes perfect business sense and that it will continue to be a defining characteristic of Room & Board, we also realize that we are not perfect.

 We do not follow trends.
 Our furniture is classic in design and built to last for generations—and therefore timeless.
 Because of this commitment, the life cycle of a product is part of the design process.

 Longevity is perhaps the most important element of sustainability.
 We find it astonishing that each year hundreds of pounds of furniture is thrown in landfills and take great pride in the fact that we do not produce products that will be discarded after a few years.

 We believe our vendors should operate with integrity—this includes how they source and manufacture products as well as their role as an employer.
 While each of our vendors has their own story to tell, we realize that their collective stories contribute to our combined whole.
 Therefore, we seek out partners that share our commitment to the responsible use of natural materials.